AtsushiSakai/PythonRobotics/README.md

 ![2](https://github.com/AtsushiSakai/PythonRobotics/raw/master/Mapping/kmeans_clustering/animation.gif)

-## object shape recognition using circle fitting
+## Object shape recognition using circle fitting

 This is a object shape recoginition using circle fitting.

 ![2](https://github.com/AtsushiSakai/PythonRobotics/raw/master/Mapping/circle_fitting/animation.gif)

-The blue circle is true object circle.
+The blue circle is the true object shape.

-The red crosses are observations from ranging sensor.
+The red crosses are observations from a ranging sensor.

 The red circle is the estimated object shape using circle fitting.